Massive Choice, Ample Tasks (MaChAmp): A Toolkit for Multi-task Learning in NLP: Model

-\paragraph{Sequence labeling} This is to support classical token-level sequence prediction tasks, like part-of-speech tagging.
-Currently, \name{} uses greedy decoding with a softmax output layer from the hidden BERT WordPiece representation, similar as in~\cite{kondratyuk-straka-2019-75}.
+\paragraph{\textsc{seq}} For traditional token-level sequence prediction tasks, like part-of-speech tagging. \name{} uses greedy decoding with a softmax output layer on the output of the contextual embeddings.

-\paragraph{String2string} This is an extension to sequence labeling, which learns a conversion for each input word to its label.
+\paragraph{\textsc{string2string}} An extension to \textsc{seq}, which learns a conversion for each input token to its label.
 Instead of predicting the labels directly, the model can now learn to predict the conversion.
 This strategy is commonly used for lemmatization~\cite{chrupala2006,kondratyuk-straka-2019-75}, where it greatly reduces the label vocabulary.
 We use the transformation algorithm from UDPipe-Future~\cite{straka-2018-udpipe}, which was also used by~\newcite{kondratyuk-straka-2019-75}.